Tuition for Bachelor's Degrees

 - Science writer/editor

-- Preparation for a master's or doctoral degree in health sciences, including physiology, microbiology, public health, nutrition, biostatistics, forensics, bioethics, environmental health, toxicology
+- Preparation for a master's or doctoral degree in health sciences, including physiology, microbiology, public health, nutrition, biostatistics, forensics, bioethics, environmental health or toxicology

 - Earn an allied health degree as a physician's assistant, nurse, laboratory medical technologist/technician, occupational therapist, physical therapist, speech-language pathologist

-- Preparation for graduate studies leading to such careers as naturopathic doctor, medical doctor, dentist, pharmacist, optometrist
+- Preparation for graduate studies leading to such careers as naturopathic doctor, medical doctor, dentist, pharmacist or optometrist

 Program Summary - Integrated Human Biology

-With a focus on hands-on scientific research, this progressive program connects concepts from physiology, anatomy, cell biology, biochemistry and genetics — rather than teaching each subject individually.
-This distinct approach helps students unravel the complexities of human biology and achieve a unified understanding of the structure and function of the body.
-In this way, students acquire a strong foundation in biological science and are prompted to develop critical thinking skills applicable to careers in biology and health.
+With a focus on hands-on scientific research, this progressive program draws connections among physiology, anatomy, cell biology, biochemistry and genetics — rather than teaching each subject individually.
+This distinct approach helps students unravel the complexities of human biology and develop a unified understanding of the structure and function of the body.
+In this way, students acquire a strong foundation in biological science and develop critical thinking skills crucial for careers in biology and health.

 New students must have completed 90 college credits to enter.
-The program provides a space for community college students looking to complete a degree and also welcomes transfer students from traditional four-year colleges.
+The program allows community college students to complete a degree and also welcomes transfer students from traditional four-year colleges.

-- An emphasis on scientific research skills — Students participate in hands-on, inquiry-based labs and must complete a research proposal.
-Students also have the opportunity to complete an original research project.
-Additional research opportunities may be available through the Bastyr University Research Institute.
+- Emphasis on scientific research skills — Students participate in hands-on, inquiry-based labs and must complete a research proposal.
+Students also complete an original research project.
+Additional research opportunities are available through the Bastyr University Research Institute.

-- Multidisciplinary electives — Students have the opportunity to take elective coursework in psychology, nutrition, herbal sciences and other disciplines that provide a broader perspective on human health.
+- Multidisciplinary electives — Students may take elective coursework in psychology, nutrition, herbal sciences and other disciplines that provide a broad perspective on human health.

-- Access to the University's numerous resources — including financial aid, modern student housing, a whole food dining commons, a health sciences library and a 51-acre Seattle-area campus.
+- University resources — including financial aid, modern student housing, a whole food dining commons, a health sciences library and a 51-acre Seattle-area campus.